rstudio/connect-api-deploy-shiny/README.md

    rsconnect::writeManifest()
    ```

+   > NOTE: Please use `rsconnect` version 0.8.15 or higher when generating a
+   > manifest file.

    We recommend committing the `manifest.json` into your source control system
    and regenerating it whenever you push new versions of your code --
    especially when updating packages or otherwise changing its dependencies!